top of page

 In September 2017 our chairman James Welch visited the Maasai Mara Ecosystem and stayed in the Naboisho Conservancy as part of a conservation based volunteering trip in what is one of the last lion population strongholds.

 The idea of this visit was to get a better understanding of the problems lions face in the wild and to see the threats first hand.
 As well as seeing the fragile habitat this also gave a brilliant opportunity to see lions in the wild and to get to see wild lion behaviour first hand.
-Extensive notes were taken whilst on the trip and all we go onto various pages on the website.
+Extensive notes were taken whilst on the trip and all will go onto various pages on the website.
 Please choose a page from the section below to learn more about the particular places, lions and the way that the Maasai live with lions so close.
+Please bear in mind that the information regarding to specific individual lions was correct in 2017 but likely to now be very out of date.

 The Maasai Mara Ecosystem